fs-wiai/latex-tutorial-v1/README.md

 * Best practices for writing large documents

 The tutorial is designed as a **one-day crash course** for **non-programmers** to learn LaTeX.
-The didactic concept is an alteration between **lectures** about the beforementioned topics and **hands-on exercises** where the learners are asked to recreate documents with LaTeX.
+The didactic concept is an alteration between **lectures** about the beforementioned topics and **hands-on exercises** where the learner's task is to recreate simple documents using LaTeX.

 ## Contents of this Repository

 * [**English Slides**](English/beamer)
 * [**English Exercises**](English/tasks)
 * [**German Slides**](Deutsch/beamer)
 * [**German Exercises**](Deutsch/aufgaben)

 ## Software Used

-To accomplish this tutorial it is required to install
+To work on this tutorial it is required to install
 * an up-to-date [**LaTeX compiler**](https://www.latex-project.org/get) (software that translates your LaTeX code into a beautiful PDF),
 * a **LaTeX editor**, e.g., [TeXstudio](http://www.texstudio.org), &
 * any **PDF viewer**.